osg-htc/docs/docs/worker-node/install-singularity.md

 - [Enabling unprivileged singularity](#unprivileged-singularity) via OASIS
 - [Installing privileged singularity](#privileged-singularity) via RPM

-As of December 2018, no VO in the OSG is ready to use unprivileged, non-setuid Singularity from OASIS in production.
+As of December 2018, no VO in the OSG is ready to use unprivileged, non-setuid singularity from OASIS in production.
 VOs are, however, working to support it soon so OSG recommends that all RHEL 7.x installations enable support for unprivileged singularity, and for now also install the privileged RPM.
 RHEL 6.x installations